FAANG/dcc-metadata/docs/faang_sample_metadata.md

  * Pedigree (point to pedigree DB - examples?)

 Optional:
+ * Physiological conditions (as many terms as required from [ATOL](http://www.atol-ontology.com/index.php/en/les-ontologies-en/visualisation-en))
+ * Environmental conditions (as many terms as required from [EOL](http://www.atol-ontology.com/index.php/en/les-ontologies-en/visualisation-en))
- * Phenotype terms - as many terms as required from MP or similar ontology?
+ * Phenotype terms (as many terms as required from [VT](http://purl.bioontology.org/ontology/VT), [ATOL](http://www.atol-ontology.com/index.php/en/les-ontologies-en/visualisation-en) or [MP](http://purl.bioontology.org/ontology/MP))
  * Phenotype data - not clear what to expect here, assume similar data to IMPC.
 Can we use BioStudies or BioSamples for this?
+ * Birth weight
+ * Placental weight
+ * Pregnancy length
+ * Delivery timing
+ * Delivery Ease

 Links to other records (required if related animals are part of FAANG, e.g. quads)
  * Sire (child of)